MacCleverty History, Family Crest & Coats of Arms

 Early History of the MacCleverty family

-Another 203 words (14 lines of text) covering the years 1524 and 1540 are included under the topic Early MacCleverty History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our MacCleverty research.
+Another 118 words (8 lines of text) covering the years 1524 and 1540 are included under the topic Early MacCleverty History in all our PDF Extended History products and printed products wherever possible.

 MacCleverty Spelling Variations